 Her professional background is almost equally divided between work in emergency logistics (as an Australian Army Officer and with NGOs in Africa) and in the climate science and policy sector.
 Here she worked as a consultant on sustainable logistics; and in stakeholder engagement, liaison and project management roles with CSIRO and the Bureau of Meteorology.
 This was mostly in their ‘Pacific Climate Change Science Program’ and the National Climate Centre.

 While Climate Change is often described as a ‘Wicked Problem’, it increasingly emerges that it has not been addressed as a ‘Wicked Problem’ but rather, when it comes to research funding and institutional structures, it has been approach using scientific and economic heavy problem solving methods, inadvertently framing the problem as a type of ‘techno-management issue’.
-This research project draws upon a variety of Humanities based approaches to explore what other framings might offer to the task of developing an effective response to risks associated with climate and environmental change.
+Yet is wicked problem the 'right frame'?
+Is 'threat' a better frame?
+If Climate and environmental change represents a 'threat', can military strategy, long designed around the notion of responding to chaotic threats, offer insights into how to respond?
+This thesis draws upon extant methods of conducting a threat analysis, used within modern day Defence Forces, to see if this offers insights into how to craft an effective response to climate and environmental change.

 Boulton, E. G. (2017).
 Teaming: An introduction to gender studies, unshackling human talent and optimising military capability for the coming Era of Equality: 2020 to 2050.
 Canberra, Australia, Australian Army. https://www.army.gov.au/our-future/publications/research-papers/army-research-papers/teaming-an-introduction-to-gender